-Patrick works alongside Sandra to ensure the smooth running of St Stephen’s.
-Churchwardens act to support both the laity and the clergy and have a special responsibility for ensuring the peace and unity of the church and for the property and moveable goods.
+Irene, our new churchwarden, will work alongside Sandra to ensure the smooth running of St Stephen’s.
+Churchwardens act to support both the laity and the clergy and have a special responsibility for ensuring the peace and unity of the church and for the property and movable goods.

 Churchwarden Emeritus: Joan Greenwood.